SumoLogic/sumologic-documentation/docs/get-started/sign-up.md

 1. In the email, click **Activate Now**.
 1. Fill out the **Activate Your Account** form, then click **Activate**.

+Thanks for signing up!
 Next, you'll be taken to a brief two-step data collector installation process, which will get you up and running with your data in a couple of minutes.

 ### Set up Collector